marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 ======================

 The initial ramdisk responsible for mounting the encrypted device must contain cryptsetup tools and all the dependencies listed by ldd.
+For example:

 {% highlight text  %}
 livecd boot # ldd /sbin/cryptsetup